hapijs/hapi/README.md

 #### Options

-To enable `views` support, Hapi must be given an options object with a non-null `views` key.
+To enable Views support, Hapi must be given an options object with a non-null `views` key.
 The views object supports the following options:

 - `path` - (Required) the root file path where the request.reply.view function will resolve template names.